joshuaeh/Subset-Extended-Kalman-Filter/examples/second-order ODE/README.md

   - `method`: The method used to select the parameters.
 Options are "proportion", "magnitude", or "none".
   - `param`: The parameter used for the method.
 If "proportion" is selected, this should be a float between 0 and 1.
 If "magnitude" is selected, this should be a float greater than 0.

-The secondOrderODE.py file contains many of the function definitions used in the training and updating process and may be used for running the process from start to finish.
+The `secondOrderODE.py` file contains many of the function definitions used in the training and updating process.
+The `run_all.py` file may be used for running the process from start to finish.
 Otherwise:

-1. Run `Python train_model.py` to train the model.
+1. Run `python train_model.py` to train the model.
-2. Run `Python update_model.py` to 1) take a measurement of the system and 2) update the model.
+2. Run `python update_model.py` to 1) take a measurement of the system and 2) update the model.
 Running this `UPDATING_N_MEASUREMENTS` times will update the model to the final epsilon value.
 The model is saved at `UPDATING_MODEL_SAVE_PATH` and the optimizer is saved at `UPDATING_OPTIMIZER_SAVE_PATH`.
 The updated model is then used to take measurements of the system.

-Note that if the `train_model.py` and `update_model.py` files are run seperately, `secondOrderODE.py` should be modified so that the random number genrerator does not have a seed.
-If it does, it will always generate the same random walk step.
+**Note that if the `train_model.py` and `update_model.py` files are run seperately, `secondOrderODE.py` should be modified so that the random number genrerator does not have a seed.
+If it does, it will always generate the same random walk step.**

-## TODO

-- [ ] Initialize updating csv, optimizer, model
-- [ ] Update step: plant and update model
-- [ ] secondOrderODE.py: run all